anshu049/CI_CD_Pipeline_using_jenkins_ansible_and_docker_to_deploy_webapp_on_tomcat_container/README.md

 # CI-CD-Pipeline-using-jenkins-docker-and-ansible

-first we need to launch three instances on any cloud platform for Jenkins, Ansible and Docker.
+first we need to launch three instances on any cloud platform for Jenkins, Ansible and Docker

-then install java, maven and git on jenkins instance and configure it in jenkins global tool configuration install three plugin Github, Maven-Integration and publish-over-ssh
+then install java, maven and git on jenkins instance and configure it in jenkins global tool configuration

+install three plugin Github, Maven-Integration and publish-over-ssh

 then create a jenkins-job as maven-project and give github-repo-link and clean install inside goals and options in build section it will create a war file